Prime-Holding/widget_toolkit/lib/src/lib_language_picker/README.md

 With `iconRight` parameter, you can provide the icon, displayed on the right end of every language widget.
 There is a default icon if the parameter is not specified.
 The `headerBuilder` parameter receives the title widget of the language picker.
-With the `configuration` we can change the default configuration of the showAppModalBottomSheet().
+With the `configuration` we can change the default configuration of the showModalBottomSheet().
 To do that should provide a LanguagePickerConfiguration() instance to override the default values.
 There are different styles for the error message widget.
 The default state is MessagePanelState.important.
 With the `messageState` you can provide one of the enum values.
 With the MessagePanelState.custom